Evidentiality

 In linguistics, evidentiality is, broadly, the indication of the nature of evidence for a given statement; that is, whether evidence exists for the statement and if so, what kind.
 An evidential (also verificational or validational) is the particular grammatical element (affix, clitic, or particle) that indicates evidentiality.
 Languages with only a single evidential have had terms such as mediative, médiatif, médiaphorique, and indirective used instead of evidential.

+Evidentiality may be direct or indirect: direct evidentials are used to describe information directly perceived by the speaker through vision as well as other sensory experiences while indirect evidentials consist of the other grammatical markers for evidence such as quotatives and inferentials.

 Introduction

 All languages have some means of specifying the source of information.
-European languages (such as Germanic and Romance languages) often indicate evidential-type information through modal verbs (deber de, zouden, skulle, sollen) or other lexical words (adverbials, reportedly) or phrases (English: it seems to me).
+European languages (such as Germanic and Romance languages) often use modal verbs (deber de, zouden, skulle, sollen) or other lexical words (adverbials, reportedly) or phrases (English: it seems to me).

 Some languages have a distinct grammatical category of evidentiality that is required to be expressed at all times.
-The elements in European languages indicating the information source are optional and usually do not indicate evidentiality as their primary function, thus they do not form a grammatical category.
+In contrast, the elements in European languages indicating the information source are optional and usually do not indicate evidentiality as their primary function; thus, they do not form a grammatical category.
 The obligatory elements of grammatical evidentiality systems may be translated into English, variously, as I hear that, I see that, I think that, as I hear, as I can see, as far as I understand, they say, it is said, it seems, it seems to me that, it looks like, it appears that, it turns out that, alleged, stated, allegedly, reportedly, obviously, etc.

 Alexandra Aikhenvald (2004) reports that about a quarter of the world's languages have some type of grammatical evidentiality.
-She also reports that, to her knowledge, no research has been conducted on grammatical evidentiality in sign languages.
-Laura Mazzoni (2008) has since conducted a preliminary study on evidentiality in Italian Sign Language (LIS).
+Laura Mazzoni has since conducted a preliminary study on evidentiality in Italian Sign Language (LIS).